ucsd-cse112-sp19/cse112-sp19-team10/README.md

 Learn about how our project directories are set up [here](docs/dev/Repo.md).

 ## Team
 The Shinobi Component Library is brought to you by Team Rockstar Ninjas, a group of students from UCSD's CSE 112 course.
-[Come meet the team!](docs/Team.md)
+[Meet the team!](docs/Team.md)